sansha94/SQLZOO-Solutions/README.md

 ### Disclaimer

 * Written with :heart: during Christmas holidays :santa: :christmas_tree: :deer:
-* If you find any discrepancy in the SQL queries for any question feel free :slightly_smiling_face: to raise a issue.
+* If you find any discrepancy in the SQL queries for any question feel free :slightly_smiling_face: to raise an issue.